MaxMcCarthy/Flight-Predictor/README.md

 i.
 Basic

-User Profiles
+- User Profiles
-Add new flights
+  - Add new flights
-airline
-origin and destination airports scheduled departure time actual departure time whether or not the flight was delayed
+  - Specify airline, origin and destination airports, scheduled departure time, actual departure time, whether or not the flight was delayed
-Display all of the user's flights
+  - Display all of the user's flights
-Basic login authentication
+  - Basic login authentication
-User has ability to edit and delete flights
+  - User has ability to edit and delete flights
-Flight Search
+- Flight Search
-All flights similar to the user's specified flight based on airline, origin airport, date
+  - All flights similar to the user's specified flight based on airline, origin airport, date
-Display to users the % chance that their flights will get delayed Wait Times
+  - Display to users the % chance that their flights will get delayed
+- Wait Times
-Display to users the predicted wait time at the airport on the specified day
+  - Display to users the predicted wait time at the airport on the specified day

 ii.
 Advanced

-Predict whether a flight will get delayed
+- Predict whether a flight will get delayed
-User inputs flight information
+  - User inputs flight information
-Use statistical methods such as permutation testing and cross-validation to decide whether or not the flight will be delayed Data Plots
+  - Use statistical methods such as permutation testing and cross-validation to select model for predicting delay time
+  - Use best model to predict and display delay time
+- Data Plots
-The predicted delay for the user's flight's airline per hour The predicted delay for the user's flight's airline for 3 +/- days from the specified date The predicted delay for every airline on the user-specified date
+  - The predicted delay for the user's flight's airline per hour
+  - The predicted delay for the user's flight's airline for 3 +/- days from the specified date
+  - The predicted delay for every airline on the user-specified date

 Advanced Techniques